Milenaafeworki/house_sale_model/README.md

 ## Baseline model

 For my baseline model, after I cleaned the columns for null and outlier values, I divided my data into continuous, categorical and outcome data, but for the purpose of this first model, categorical and continuous variables will both be treated as continuous.
 My outcome, price, is the success metric.
 Predictably, this model was poorly fit to the data.
-Below you can see the residuals show strong heteroscedasticity and the residuals do not follow a normal distribution:
+Below you can see the residuals show strong heteroscedasticity and do not follow a normal distribution:

 <img src='https://raw.githubusercontent.com/Milenaafeworki/house_sale_model/main/images/base_line%20model.png'>